 - Your healthcare provider should check your red blood cell count and hemoglobin while you take KYZATREX.

 - If you already have an enlarged prostate, your signs and symptoms may worsen while taking KYZATREX.
 These may include:

 - urge to go to the bathroom right away

 - inability to pass urine or weak urine flow

 - Increased risk of prostate cancer.
-Your healthcare provider should check you for prostate cancer or any other prostate problems before you start and while you use JATENZO.
+Your healthcare provider should check you for prostate cancer or any other prostate problems before you start and while you take KYZATREX.

 - Blood clots in the legs or lungs.
 Signs and symptoms of a blood clot in your leg can include pain, swelling or redness.
 Signs and symptoms of a blood clot in your lungs can include difficulty breathing or chest pain.

-- In large doses JATENZO may lower your sperm count.
+- In large doses KYZATREX may lower your sperm count.

 - nausea or vomiting

 - yellowing of your skin or whites of your eyes